Raritan-Travel/aws_security_labs/00 - startHere/README.md

 # Starter Challenges
 ## Challenge One
 **Create a public webserver that serves content to the public.
 Also, you will need to create a Bastion Host server to administer the web server.**
-### Steps
-- Create an ec2 Instance using the supplied VPC
-    - Create 1 Ubuntu Linux Instance in the public subnet
-        - Name the server `Maya's Web Server`
-        - Use the `mayas-keypair` that you created earlier
-        - Add the ec2 instance to the public subnet provided
-        - Add the `web server sg` to the ec2 instance that we created earlier
-        - Clone the following code: {INSERT CODE HERE}

-    - Create 1 Red Hat Linux Instance in the private subnet
-        - Name the server `Maya's Bastion Host`
-        - Use the `mayas-keypair` that you created earlier
-        - Add the ec2 instance to the private subnet provided
-        - Add the `bastion host sg` to the ec2 instance that we created earlier

 ## Pre-Reqs
 - Create a public key to authenticate to the ec2 instances - name the key `mayas-keypair`.
 Save the keypair.